Accessible Web Vendors

 2. GovTech Compliance

-3. ADA Compliance for Civic Kiosks: A Guide for Local Governments
+3. ADA Compliance for Civic Kiosks: A Guide for Modern Public Infrastructure

 GovTech Compliance

-ADA Compliance for Civic Kiosks: A Guide for Local Governments
+ADA Compliance for Civic Kiosks: A Guide for Modern Public Infrastructure

 Ensure your public services are accessible.
-Learn how to achieve ADA compliance for civic kiosks and meet modern digital government standards effectively
+Learn how to achieve ADA compliance for civic kiosks to improve inclusivity and meet federal mandates

 Jack